IBM/predict-insurance-charges-with-autoai/README.md

 * Once you are ready to deploy one of the models, click on `Save As` at the top-right corner of the model you want to deploy.
 Save it as a `Model`.
 You show you how to save it as a notebook in step 6.

-* Name your model as you want, I named mine `Insurance Premium Predictor - Pattern Demo`.
+* Name your model as you want, one may name it `Insurance Premium Predictor - Pattern Demo`.

 * Once you have finished saving it as a deployment, you see a green notification at the top right of your screen saying that your model has been successfully saved.
 Click on `View in Project` on that notification at the top-right corner of your screen.

 * Next, you are taken to a screen that has the name of the model you just saved.
 Click on `Deployments` from the Tab in the middle of the screen.

 * Next, click on the `Add Deployment` button on the right-side of the screen.
 Name your deployment as you want.
-I named mine `demo-deployment` and then click `Save`.
+One may name it `demo-deployment` and then click `Save`.

 * On your saved model overview page, you should see your new deployment `demo-deployment` being initialized.